mohaiminul-sust/Laravel5-JWT-API/readme.md

 ## Feedback

-I currently made this project for personal purposes.
-I decided to share it here to help anyone with the same needs.
-If you have any feedback to improve it, feel free to make a suggestion, or open a PR!
+I currently made this project for personal purposes and it is and will be always opoen for further upgradation.
+Cheerio :D